-"I-I mean, you're going to end up bad, Curt, if you don't change your ways," Stan Russett amended his previous statement.
-"Go on back to the livery barn now, and let folks enjoy this dance."
+"I-I mean, you're going to end up bad, Curt, if you don't change your ways," Stan Russett said.
+"Go on back to the livery barn now and let folks enjoy this dance."
 Curt smiled crookedly.
 "I said I was going.
 Don't push me, Stan."

-"Go on then, for godsake!"
+"Go on then, for Godsake!"
 Russett motioned irritably, aware that this encounter was doing nothing to increase his stature in Holly Town.
-"Move along, goddamn it.
-Get the hell outa here."
+"Move along, damn it!"
 Curt Metheny stared at him for a long scornful moment, then laughed softly and turned away.
-"Poor sad stupid sonofabitch."